rust-lang/rust/doc/tutorial.md

 The second argument to `gettimeofday` (the time zone) is not used by this program, so it simply declares it to be a pointer to the nil type.
-Since null pointer look the same, no matter which type they are supposed to point at, this is safe.
+Since all null pointers have the same representation regardless of their referent type, this is safe.

 # Tasks